magento/devdocs/src/guides/v2.4/graphql/mutations/update-requisition-list-items.md

 ## Example usage

-The following example updates the specified product's quantity in the requisition list.
+The following example updates the quantity of an item in a requisition list.

 **Request:**